rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 \end{figure}
 ```

-The ACF plot seems to indicate cyclical pattern and this could be due to seasonality effect on the demand data.
-It also seem to highlight high correlation between adjacent data points.
+The ACF plot indicates a cyclical pattern, which could be due to the seasonal effect on the demand data.
+It also highlights the high correlation between adjacent data points.

-The PACF graph shows significant spike in lag 1,2 and 3 but seems to decay as it moves along.
-Hence it maybe useful to limit to 3 lags for the model.
+The PACF graph shows a significant spike in lags 1, 2, and 3 but seems to decay as it moves.
+Hence, it may be useful to limit the model to 3 lags.

 ## Temperature and demand relationship

 The relationship between temperature and electricity demand is well known.
-In below grpah, as the temperature increase, it is clearly evident that demand increases.
-However it is interesting to note that when temperature decreases, especially below 10 degrees, we see a limited spike in demand.
-Potential reason could be that in NSW temperature falls mostly during the night / early morning and therefore consumers do not necessarily need heating.
-However the high temperatures are mostly during day time and as a result people use electricity for cooling driving up the demand.
+In the graph below, it is evident that demand increases as temperature increases.
+However, it is interesting to note that when temperature decreases, especially below 10 degrees, we see a limited spike in demand.
+A potential reason could be that in NSW, temperature falls mainly during the night / early morning, so consumers do not necessarily need heating.
+However, the high temperatures are primarily during the daytime, so people use electricity to cool, driving up the demand.

 ```{=tex}
 \begin{figure}[H]